elfry2/dekita-laravelreact/README.md

 then visit http://localhost:3000 (or whichever port ```npm``` serves on) on your browser.

 ## Minimising
-mise aims to be reducible to a minimal, general-purpose, and ready-to-use Laravel+React framework.
+mise aims to be reducible to a minimal, general-purpose, and ready-to-use Laravel+React starter kit.
 This feature is under construction.

 ## Contributing
 Read the following files in order and see where you can help: